elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 arguments?
 When we use the pipe operator in Elixir, it pipes the value as the _first_ argument in the next function.

-In other words, that means we could actually refactor our test case to pass the very first value like this:
+In other words, we could actually refactor our test case to pass the first value like this:

 ```elixir
 test "the add functions returns a number" do